 The Challenge

-Create a world of ‘x’ number of people who at the start of the model will be assigned a random color and a random percentage to resist change.
+Create a world of ‘x’ number of people who at the start of the model will be assigned a random color out of four colors and a random percentage to resist change.
 Each person will move around the world randomly each time step.
 When two people meet they will assess each other.

-When two people meet one of three things will happen
+When two people meet one of three things will happen at random.

-1. Person 1 adopts Person 2’s colo
+1. Person 1 adopts Person 2’s color.

 2. Person 2 adopts Person 1’s color.

-3. Nothing
+3. Nothing.

 Keep in mind as more and more people wear color ‘y’, the color will start trending (becoming popular).
 As the popularity of color ‘y’ trends upward, the more influence the color has when two people meet.